Falafel65/mavo-php/README.md

 To manage users, for now you'll have to manually edit the json file.
 The password is a md5 hashed string, salted with `mavo-`.
+If you want to change the salt, or use another method to store password, have a look into `login.php`, line 9

 ## Example